Natural Resources

 Community 3.3

-Pastures with a history of overgrazing can be susceptible to invasion by weedy plants, brambles, and small trees if grazing pressure is reduced and nothing further is done to improve the site.
+Pastures with a history of overgrazing can be susceptible to invasion by weedy plants, shrubs, and small trees if grazing pressure is reduced and nothing further is done to improve the site.
 Indicator plants for this phase include blackberry, broomsedge, and multi-flora rose.
 Clipping undesirable plants and adding nutrient input can help pastures in this phase recover.
-Goats, mowing and herbicide can be useful for clearing unwanted plants.
+Using goats for grazing, mowing and applying herbicide can be useful for clearing unwanted plants.

 Pathway 3.1A